thisisjeffchen/ddxplus-parser/README.md

 # ddxplus-parser
 Simple parser for ddxplus designed for llm usage.
 The dataset is encoded in such a way that makes it difficult to use for LLMs.
+Use this parser to make it easy.

 ## Example